 The Plaintiffs are asking for the Court to order the United States to stop PTIN fees, and seek the recovery of either all PTIN fees paid or the excessive portion of the PTIN fees.Top

-Although the Court has entered judgment in favor of Plaintiffs, no money or benefits are available now because the Court has not yet decided whether the United States did anything wrong, and the two sides have not settled the case.
+Although the Court has entered judgment in favor of Plaintiffs, no money or benefits are available now because the United States may take an appeal and seek to stay the Court's injunction and refund orders.
 There is no guarantee that money or benefits ever will be obtained.
 If they are, you will be notified about how to ask for your share.Top

 You need to determine whether you are affected by this lawsuit.